 If you’re planning a visit to Kibale Forest National Park, flying via scheduled flights is a convenient way to get there.
-Located in the southwestern part of Uganda, near Rwenzori Mountain and Queen Elizabeth National Parks, Kibale Forest NP is home to the largest number of major primates in Uganda, including the famous chimpanzees.
-It has long been recognized as one of the world’s top destinations for primate trekking, earning its nickname as “The Primate Capital of the World.”
+Located in the southwestern part of Uganda, near Rwenzori Mountain and Queen Elizabeth National Parks, Kibale Forest National Park is home to the largest number of major primates in Uganda, including the famous chimpanzees.
+It has long been recognized as one of the world’s top destinations for primate trekking, earning its nickname as “The Primate Capital of the World”

 Kibale Forest National Park is a prime destination for primate trekking in Uganda, and flying is an ideal option for visitors who prefer a quicker and more comfortable way to reach the park.
 AeroLink Uganda Limited and Fly Uganda are two domestic airlines that offer daily scheduled flights to Kibale Forest National Park.
 Flights depart from Entebbe International Airport or Kajansi Airfield and land at airstrips in Kasese/Mweya, Semliki, Mbarara or Kihihi, depending on the airline routing and availability for your travel dates.
 The best airstrip to fly to is Kasese/Mweya Airstrip as it offers a shorter drive to Kibale Forest National Park, taking about 1 hour and 30 minutes.